Static Inlet Outlet

 \[\dot{m}_{\phi} = \sum_k \left( \phi_k \, \mathbf{u}_k \cdot \mathbf{n}_k \right) A_k,\]

-Mean and standard deviation are computed as area-weighted statistics
+The scalar standard deviation is computed as the area-weighted standard deviation

 Thermal Metrics